 There are also many places to find free books on the web outside PEPWeb.
 Some are provided in PDF format, some to read online as HTML documents and some can be downloaded in MP3 format to listen to.
 The list below is certainly not exhaustive of what is available, but it does cover Freud and a number of other psychoanalytic writers and thinkers.
 It is worth hunting around some of these sites as you might find free texts by other authors.

 e-books directory offers a small number of texts by Freud, Jung and others for downloading.

 ebooks-for-all has 22 psychoanalytic titles, mainly Freud and Havelock Ellis, for downloading.

 At PDF World Books you will find Freud’s General Introduction to Psychoanalaysis as a PDF download.
 This book can also be found at Archive.org.
-Archive.org also carry Melanie Klein’s The psychoanalysis of children.
+Archive.org which also carries Melanie Klein’s The psychoanalysis of children.

 Open Culture carries a large number of Freud’s works as e-books.